At a Glance: The Best Ruger 10/22 Sights

 The overwhelming amount of aiming devices available for your Ruger 10/22 can make deciding what is best for you a difficult task.
 Before you decide, it is first important to distinguish between scopes and sights.

-A scope is an aiming device that attaches to your rifle and uses lenses to magnify your target.
-A scope will always include crosshairs or a reticle within to assist you in aiming.
+A scope is an aiming device that attaches to your rifle and uses lenses to magnify your target. the best scope for Ruger 10/22 will always include crosshairs or a reticle within to assist you in aiming.
 Some scopes incorporate both crosshairs and a reticle.
 Scopes that have a reticle will be battery-powered, which is why it is important to have a quality set of sights as a fallback.

 On the other hand, sights are an aiming device that does not magnify your field of view or incorporate lenses of any kind.
 There are multiple types of sights, but they all utilize the same basic principles of marksmanship.
 These sights will assist you in obtaining good sight picture and sight alignment through the use of a front post or bead and some type of rear viewing area.